eddiewebb/circleci-webhook-orb/README.md

 # Webhook Orb

-This orb attempts to improve upon the the legacy `notify: webhook` functionality of CircleCI.
+This orb attempts to simplify and transition from the legacy `notify: webhook` functionality of CircleCI.

 ## Sample Output